cowboy-bebug/kommit/README.md

 ## 🛠️ Configuration

-After running `kommit init`, you'll have a `.kommitrc.yaml` file with your therapy plan:
+After running `git kommit init`, you'll have a `.kommitrc.yaml` file with your therapy plan:

 ```yaml